-The Leo Hale lumber company built the lumber town of Watervale in 1892.
-With a railroad that ran from Upper Herring to the great peir on Lake Michigan, the town ran as a lumber mill for just a few years until the company was bankrupted in the Panic of 1893 and the town was abandoned.
+Watervale history starts with the Leo Hale lumber company.
+The lumber town was built in 1892 with a railroad that ran from Upper Herring to the great pier on Lake Michigan.
+The town ran as a lumber mill for just a few years until the company was bankrupted in the Panic of 1893 and the town was abandoned.

 Dr. Oscar Kraft

 In 1917, Dr. Oscar Kraft purchased the abandoned town of Watervale.
 What had begun as a logging town in 1892, Watervale had been deserted for more than a quarter of a century.
 The buildings were falling down but Dr. Kraft saw the potential in the beautiful natural surroundings.
 With the help of family and friends, Watervale was restored and began accepting guests.
 The boarding house, the post office, schoolmasters house, and other houses have all been restored.
 The Inn, Casino and eight other original cottages have all been restored.
 The Strawberry Box was moved from across the lake, the Barbara was constructed from a Sears & Roebuck kit and the Bluff with its fifty-two steps joined the original cottages.
 While the pilings have disappeared from view, the old windmill is turning slowing and the narrow gauge railway that ran in front of the Inn is gone, the essence of Watervale remains the same.

 Vera & Vernon’s three children now own Watervale and continue the tradition of bringing families together to this idyllic place on earth.